 To Catch a Thief contained so many wonderful elements that came together to form one amazing whole.
 If I were you, I’d run out and rent it immediately.
 I promise you it won’t disappoint.

 Are you a fan of Hitchcock’s films?
 Do you swoon at the sight of Cary Grant?
 What other films of Hitchcock’s should I watch?
 What other Cary Grant or Grace Kelly films would you recommend?
 Sound off below…

-Make sure to keep up with my journey of watching classic films here.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Make sure to keep up with my journey of watching classic films here.Pin this article to read later!
+And make sure to follow us on Pinterest.